 But perhaps no other part of Georgian culture reflects the nature of its people as the cuisine and feasting habits associated with it – a diversity of tasty dishes from various parts of the country that have been influenced by many cultures that passed through.

-Learn about the Republic of Georgia with this fun YouTube video.
+Learn about the Republic of Georgia with this tongue-in-cheek YouTube video.

 All trips must be booked through GoTravel.
 You may also email Bob Cook at (407) 774-7730 for more information on all land tours.
 You may also email Georgia trip host Bill Hooson for specifics on that trip.